 The Company has adopted certain transfer pricing (TP) policies and methodologies to value intercompany transactions that occur in the normal course of business.
 The value placed on such transactions must meet certain guidelines that have been established by the tax authorities in the jurisdictions in which the Company operates.
 The Company believes that its TP methodologies are in accordance with such guidelines.
 The Company entered into a Bilateral Advanced Pricing Arrangement (APA) with the Canada Revenue Agency (CRA) and the Internal Revenue Service (IRS) (collectively, the Parties) covering the taxation years ended December 31, 2013, through to December 31, 2021.
-The purpose of this APA was for the Company to obtain agreement among the Parties on the TP methodology applied to the material inter-company transactions of the Company.
+A new APA agreement effective January 1, 2022 is under review with the Parties.
+Consistent with the prior agreement, the purpose of this APA is for the Company to obtain agreement among the Parties on the TP methodology applied to the material inter-company transactions of the Company.